Chrysler flathead engine: Straight-6

 The first straight-6 was the B-Model (seven main bearings) and introduced in 1924 with the first Chrysler Corporation production, the B70.
 An upscale version designated E-Model equipped the new Chrysler Imperial E80 in 1926, and a downscale one named H-Model followed in 1927 (Chrysler Series 70).
 After the purchase of Dodge Brothers Company in 1928, Chrysler Corporation had five straight-6s in production with the addition of the Victory and Senior Dodge Brothers engines.

 So, with the introduction of the new Desoto brand in 1929, came a new and cheaper to produce six cylinder, the K-Model, with four main bearings and deep skirts.
 By mid-1930, it partially replaced the previous engines in varying displacements on passenger cars, in conjunction with an all-new straight-8 engine.
 Only the Imperial's engine remained in production for the Dodge Trucks' 2-ton Models F-40 & K-50, 3-ton models F-60 & K-70, 2 & 3-ton Special, buses from 1930 to 1934-35.
-To replace these two engines, a new and very large six cylinder was launched in late 1936 (331 cu. in.), which grew to 413 cu in and was las used in the C-3 Series in 1956.
+To replace these two engines, a new and very large six cylinder was launched in late 1936 (331 cu. in.), which grew to 413 cu in and was last used in the C-3 Series in 1956.

 In 1932, the Ford flathead V8's launch shook up the market, expanding the demand for larger engines to even entry-level brands.
 A new straight-6 for Plymouth (PC/PD) and Dodge (DP/DQ) came in production in 1933, known as the "23 in block", featuring a shallow skirt and a followed by a larger ("25 in block" – 640 mm) variant for Desoto (S3) and Chrysler Royal (C16) in 1937, marking the K-Model end everywhere but in Canada.
 When Chrysler established an engine foundry in Windsor, Canada, in 1938, it was decided to only use the long block for all Canadian-built engines.
 These engines received a trailing "C" in their designation.
 Thanks to judicious bore and stroke dimensioning, the Canadian 201- and 218-cubic inch engines had nearly identical displacement to their American cousins.

 Beginning in 1938, the 201.33 cuin straight-six was used in Massey Harris's Model 101 tractor (later known as the 101 Super).
 It continued to be used by Massey until 1940, when it was supplanted by the 217.76 cuin.
 In 1940, Chrysler's 242 cuin straight six went into Massey's 201 Super, which lasted until 1942.

 During World War II, the 250.6 cuin flathead six was used as the basis for the Chrysler A57 multibank tank engine.